hyperledger/besu-docs/docs/public-networks/how-to/bonsai-limit-trie-logs.md

 ---
 title: Reduce storage for Bonsai Tries
 sidebar_position: 12
-description: Enable this feature to reduce the size of your database when using Bonsai Tries
+description: Reduce the size of your database when using Bonsai Tries
 tags:
   - public networks
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+# Reduce storage for Bonsai Tries

 When using the [Bonsai Tries](../concepts/data-storage-formats#bonsai-tries) data storage format, [`--bonsai-limit-trie-logs-enabled`](../reference/cli/options.md#bonsai-limit-trie-logs-enabled) is